Seigiard/my-mac-setup/README-BROWSERS.md

 # Chrome Extentions

-- ClearURLs - doesn't work on Orion
+- ClearURLs - !Orion
-- DeepL Translate - doesn't work on Orion
+- DeepL Translate - !Orion
-- JSON Viewer - doesn't work on Orion
+- JSON Viewer - !Orion
-- Consent-O-Matic, using in Orion
+- Consent-O-Matic, using in Orion, not sure that is useful
   - PopUpOFF - Popup and overlay blocker, as alternative
+  - I still don't care about cookies 4.6(98), another alternative
 - Raindrop.io
 - SponsorBlock for YouTube
 - Stylebot
-- uBlock Origin
+- uBlock Origin - no need for Orion
-- Vimium C - All by Keyboard - doesn't work on Orion
+- Vimium C - All by Keyboard - !Orion
+- Custom New Tab URL
+- React Developer Tools (dev only)

 # Firefox Extentions

 # Ad Block Lists

-EasyList is the primary filter list that removes most adverts from international webpages, including unwanted frames, images and objects. https://easylist.to/easylist/easylist.txt
+EasyList is the primary filter list that removes most adverts from international web pages, including unwanted frames, images, and objects. https://easylist.to/easylist/easylist.txt

-EasyPrivacy is an optional supplementary filter list that completely removes all forms of tracking from the internet, including web bugs, tracking scripts and information collectors, thereby protecting your personal data.
+EasyPrivacy is an optional supplementary filter list that completely removes all forms of tracking from the internet, including web bugs, tracking scripts, and information collectors, thereby protecting your data.

 https://easylist.to/easylist/easyprivacy.txt

-Fanboy's Annoyance List blocks Social Media content, in-page pop-ups and other annoyances https://secure.fanboy.co.nz/fanboy-annoyance.txt
+Fanboy's Annoyance List blocks Social Media content, in-page pop-ups, and other annoyances https://secure.fanboy.co.nz/fanboy-annoyance.txt

 EasyList Czech and Slovak